connollydean/Markdwon-Tutorial/pages/bootlinux.md

 ***
 ## Option 2: Installing Super Grub2 Drive as a standalone .EFI file

 With this method we'll be installing Super Grub2 as a permanent boot option that we can access at any time from the rEFInd start up menu.
-I recommend this option over the live USB option as I find having Super Grub2 as a permanent boot option to be more useful than a live USB.
+I recommend this option over the live USB option as I find having Super Grub2 as a permanent boot option to be more convenient than a live USB.

 First, download the Super Grub2 Disk EFI x86_64 standalone version from [this link](https://sourceforge.net/projects/supergrub2/files/2.02s10/super_grub2_disk_2.02s10/super_grub2_disk_standalone_x86_64_efi_2.02s10.EFI/download).